Globalisation

 Furthermore, since 2020, the US Commerce Department has tightened exports to China’s largest chip manufacturer, Semiconductor Manufacturing International Corporation or SMIC, exacerbating what the analysts call “decoupling”.
 With the trade tensions ramping up, one can only assume this trend will accelerate.

-“During the COVID-19 pandemic, about 75% of US firms were reported to suffer from supply chain disruptions and 62% of them experienced delays in receiving goods from China in 2020,” says Kevin Chen Hongfan, Assistant Professor of the Department of Decisions, Operations and Technology at the Chinese University of Hong Kong (CUHK) Business School.
+“During the COVID-19 pandemic, about 75 per cent of US firms were reported to suffer from supply chain disruptions and 62 per cent of them experienced delays in receiving goods from China in 2020,” says Kevin Chen Hongfan, Assistant Professor of the Department of Decisions, Operations and Technology at the Chinese University of Hong Kong (CUHK) Business School.

 With the background of current geopolitical tensions, companies worldwide are reshuffling their supply chains to survive the competitive market.
 This increases the likelihood of disruption with suppliers at many different times.
 “As its supply chain gets longer because of outsourcing or offshoring, a firm will very likely experience disruption at different tiers of suppliers at different times,” Professor Chen adds.